Hong Kong Travel Guide - Your destination overview of Hong Kong

 The Causeway Bay located in Wan Chai District is a known shopping destination which offers plenty of large department stores such as Sogo and Times Square Shopping Centre.
 This neighborhood is popular with teenagers who spend time trying on the latest gear.
 Hotels in Causeway Bay

 - Happy Valley

 A popular base for expats, Happy Valley is connected to the other neighborhoods in Hong Kong by a tramline.
 Top attractions include the Happy Valley Racecourse and the Hong Kong Cemetery, while Westerners will be able to satisfy their food cravings in the numerous restaurants that serve Western cuisine.
 Hotels in Happy Valley

 - Wan Chai

-This neighbourhood contains a large concentration of bars and pubs and people flock to Wan Chai from all over Hong Kong after the sun sets.
-Bargain hunters will be able to shop for souvenirs in this neighbourhood's street markets.
+This neighborhood contains a large concentration of bars and pubs and people flock to Wan Chai from all over Hong Kong after the sun sets.
+Bargain hunters will be able to shop for souvenirs in this neighborhood's street markets.
 Hotels in Wan Chai